ordina-jworks/ordina-jworks.github.io/_posts/2017-05-07-Blockchain-Introduction.md

 * Ken Coenen has written about [CQRS and Event Sourcing](/domain-driven%20design/2016/02/02/A-Decade-Of-DDD-CQRS-And-Event-Sourcing.html) too after Ordina JWorks was present at [DDD Europe](https://dddeurope.com) back in 2016

 > Please note that you can only achieve __full immutability__ if you setup a public, permissionless blockchain network.
-In a consortium- or private blockchain network, transactions can be altered because you know the nodes that validate them.
+In a consortium or private blockchain network, transactions can be altered because you know the nodes that validate them.

 ### Security